firedrakeproject/petsc_petsc4py_sprint/src/binding/petsc4py/docs/source/petsc_python_types.rst

 .. literalinclude:: ../../demo/python_types/pcpython_protocol.py

 In the example below, we create a Jacobi preconditioner, which needs to access the diagonal of the matrix.
-The action of the preconditioner consists in the pointwise multiplication of the inverse diagonal with the input vector.
+The action of the preconditioner consists of the pointwise multiplication of the inverse diagonal with the input vector.

 .. literalinclude:: ../../demo/python_types/pc.py

-We can run the script used to test our matrix class and use our preconditioner by command line options:
+We can run the script used to test our matrix class and use command line arguments to specify that our preconditioner should be used:

 .. code-block:: console